tkn-tub/ns3-gym/src/network/doc/queue.rst

 In particular, WiFi, WiMax, and LTE use specialized device queues.
 The queue models described here are more often used with simpler ns-3 device models such as PointToPoint and Csma.

+All the queuing disciplines, instead, make use of the queue model defined here.

 Design
 ======